Future of the Indian Air Force: Uncrewed wingman

 The HAL Combat Air Teaming System is a planned uncrewed and crewed combat aircraft air teaming system being developed by Hindustan Aeronautics Limited.
 The system will consist of a crewed fighter aircraft acting as "mothership" of the system and a set of swarming UAVs and UCAVs governed by the main aircraft.
 A twin-seated HAL Tejas is likely to be the main fighter aircraft.

 HAL CATS Warrior part of HAL Combat Air Teaming System is an armed stealth drone which will team up and fight alongside IAF fighters to hit high-value enemy targets.
 It is designed to carry out MUM-T Operations.
 It will be the first line of offense in operations against heavily defended, integrated air defence networks.
 An Indian defence startup is also a part of the mission team.

 Each drone will initially be armed with a single precision-guided weapon, such as an air-to-surface missile or a laser-guided bomb.
 Future versions of the platform will also be able to fire air-to-air missiles to target enemy fighters.
-The Uncrewed Wingman will be connected to a heavily upgraded IAF Jaguar fighter bomber (called the Jaguar Max); pilots onboard will assign specific tasks to each of the uncrewed drones which fly alongside the fighter.
+The Uncrewed Wingman will be connected to a heavily upgraded IAF SEPECAT Jaguar attack aircraft (called the Jaguar Max); pilots onboard will assign specific tasks to each of the uncrewed drones which fly alongside the fighter.
 The drone will also operate with other platforms.
 The first flight is expected by 2022 & induction by 2029.

 HAL is designing & developing AI-powered, stealthy autonomous swarm drones known as ALFA-S in collaboration with a private firm in Bangalore.
-R&D work will be completed in 2 years & first flight is expected by 2022.
+Research and development work will be completed in two years and the first flight is expected by 2022.